 When it comes to healthcare in Cambodia, medical facilities and equipment may not meet the high international standards many expats are used to.
 Advanced healthcare remains very limited, even within the major cities, and expats living in Cambodia who fall seriously ill or is badly injured, the best course of action is to be airlifted to Singapore or Bangkok, where a better quality of care is available.
 It’s for this reason that a good medical insurance plan is essential.

-While the public hospitals in Cambodia are generally understaffed and poorly equipped, there are some good private hospitals in the capital of Phnom Penh.
-Outside of this city, however, the options are very limited.
+While the public hospitals in Cambodia are generally understaffed and poorly equipped, there are some good private hospitals in Phnom Penh.
+Outside the capital, however, the options are very limited.

 Private healthcare in Cambodia

 Expats living in Cambodia favour private hospitals and clinics, but these tend to be expensive.
 Clinics offer mainly general medical treatment, whereas specialist departments are found in hospitals.
 Private international clinics and hospitals in Phnom Penh also provide medical translation services and evacuations when needed, and are generally staffed by doctors who have trained in developed Western countries.